siyue-zhang/image-object-relation-classification-CE7454/README.md

 ![relations](relations.jpeg)

-Mean Recall (mR) is the main metric to evaluate the model performance.
+Mean Recall (mR) is the main metric to evaluate the performance.
 It measures the mean of recall vlues of 50 classes in the test dataset.

 ## Dataset